-Interest income is recognised in the income statement for all interest bearing- instruments on an accrual basis using the effective interest method based on the initial carrying amount.
-Interest income includes coupons earned on fixed income investments, loans and accrued discount and premium on treasury bills and other
+Interest income is recognised in the Statement of Profit or Loss and Other Comprehensive Income for all interest bearing- instruments on an accrual basis using the effective interest method based on the initial carrying amount.
+Interest income includes coupons earned on fixed income investments, loans and accrued discount and premium on treasury bills and other discounted instruments.

 The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial asset or financial liability to the gross carrying amount of a financial asset (i.e. its amortised cost before any impairment allowance) or the amortised cost of a financial liability.
-The $calculation\ does\ not\ consider\ expected\ credit\ losses\ and\ include\ transaction\ costs,\ premium,\ discounts\ and\ all\ costs$ fees paid or received that are integral to the effective interest rate, such as origination fees.
+The calculation does not consider expected credit losses and include transaction costs, premium, discounts and all fees paid or received that are integral to the effective interest rate, such as origination fees.

 For financial assets that are credit impaired (stage 3), interest income is calculated by applying the effective interest rate (EIR) to the carrying value net of the expected credit loss provision.
-For financial assets classified as Purchased or Originated Credit Impaired (POCI), the Group calculates credit-adjusted effective interest rate, which is calculated based on the amortised cost of these financial assets instead of its gross carrying amount and incorporates the impact of expected credit losses in estimated future cash flows.
+For financial assets classified as Purchased or Originated Credit Impaired (POCI), the Fund calculates credit-adjusted effective interest rate, which is calculated based on the amortised cost of these financial assets instead of its gross carrying amount and incorporates the impact of expected credit losses in estimated future cash flows.